DevExpress-Examples/wpf-docklayoutmanager-serialize-docklayoutmanager-when-tabbeddocumentuiservice-is-used/Readme.md

 Item names are used to identify items when saving/restoring the layout.
 For this reason, it is necessary to set unique names for all DockLayoutManager panels.
 In the current scenario, this can be done by setting the DocumentPanel.[BindableName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.BaseLayoutItem.BindableName) property in the [TabbedDocumentUIService.DocumentPanelStyle](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.TabbedDocumentUIService.DocumentPanelStyle).

-Another important point is that the DockLayoutManager's saving/restoring mechanism is not the [XamlWriter](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.xamlwriter?redirectedfrom=MSDN&view=windowsdesktop-6.0) alternative - it does not save/restore content of its panels.
-It will be necessary to additionally restore it.
-In this example, we used the following approach:
+Another important point is that the DockLayoutManager's save/restore mechanism is not the [XamlWriter](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.xamlwriter?redirectedfrom=MSDN&view=windowsdesktop-6.0) alternative — it does not save/restore the content of its panels.
+It is necessary to restore it.
+In this example, we use the following approach:

 1. Before saving layout settings, serialize all documents created from the ViewModel.
 2. Before restoring settings, recreate all documents.</p>